Looking for the scoop on food in Spain? Check out our guidebook: Eat Guides: Barcelona

-Liz Carlson, our guest writer and expert in Northern Spain, is also an expert on tapas as she has eaten hundreds.
+Liz Carlson is an expert on tapas as she has eaten hundreds.
 Maybe thousands.
-Northern Spain is known for it’s diversity of tapas.
+Northern Spain is known for its diversity of tapas.

 By Liz Carlson

 Hidden between Pamplona and Bilbao, some of the better-known cities of Northern Spain, the city of Logroño is a food and wine lover’s secret paradise.
 Besides the world-renowned Rioja wine industry, Logroño is also well-known for it’s variety of pinchos.
 Pintxos (Basque: pintxos) are similar to tapas and typical in northern Spain.

 They are small snacks usually skewered on a piece of bread with a toothpick.
 Most bars have a wide range of pinchos but many are well known for just one or two kinds.
 Logroño has a a couple of famous streets (calle Laurel and calle San Juan) jam-packed with pincho bars, and on a Saturday night it can be hard to move through the throngs of locals celebrating the end of a long week with good food and even better wine.